cabalamat/ulib/debugdec.md

 ### Limitations of @typ

-1. It required that functions have a fixed number of arguments.
+1. It requires functions to have a fixed number of arguments.
 A variable number of arguments is not supported, nor are keyword arguments.

 2. It cannot compose types.
 By this I mean that you can say that an